ScilifelabDataCentre/RDM-guidelines/external-contribution.md

 ## External contribution process
 The RDM-guidelines repository has an editorial group consisting of members of SciLifeLab's Data Centre and NBIS data management teams.
 We welcome suggestions and contributions to the content of this site.
 This could include, for example, a suggestion for a topic that is not currently covered.
 Alternatively, you can request an update or correction to particular pages.
-If in doubt, you can ask for help by emailing [data-management@scilifelab.se](mailto:data-management@scilifelab.se).
+Email your feedback to [data-management@scilifelab.se](mailto:data-management@scilifelab.se).

 ### How to work in GitHub

-The following steps are required in order to contribute to RDM guidelines via GitHub:
+If you would like to contribute to RDM guidelines hands-on via GitHub, follow these steps:
 * [Step 1: GitHub account](#step-1-github-account)
 * [Step 2: Access the code](#step-2-access-the-code)
 * [Step 3a: Edit the files online](#step-3a-edit-the-files-online)